OscarPellicer/pptx2marp/README.md

 # PPT2MARP

-This is a fork of the `pptx2md` project, with the ability to convert Powerpoint pptx files into Marp markdown.
-Right now the main functionality is working, but there are some smaller problems left to be fixed:
+This is a fork of the `pptx2md` project, primarily focused on converting PowerPoint pptx files into Marp markdown.
+Key enhancements and differences from the original `pptx2md` include:

-- There are too many images not being extracted: `Shape in slide 33 seems to be a picture but has no image data, skipped.`
+- **Marp Output:** Dedicated `--marp` output mode with specific features:
+    - Automatic multi-column layout heuristics for Marp slides.
+    - Included CSS for manual figure captions.
+    - Optimized image handling for Marp, including working size preservation.
+- **Mathematical Formula Parsing:** Conversion of PowerPoint equations into LaTeX, for display in Marp slides as `$...$` or `$$...$$`, depending on the context.
+- **Enhanced Code Formatting:** Improved detection and conversion for `inline code` and fenced code blocks (three backticks).
+- **Image Processing Refinements:** Includes fixes and improvements to image crop functionality and image conversion to PNG for unsupported image formats (e.g. wmf, tiff, etc.).

-- The PowerPoint graphs are not being converted to images.
+Right now the main functionality is working quite well, but there are some smaller problems left to be fixed, such as PowerPoint graphs not being converted to images.
-- ~~Forumlas are not being converted to LaTeX.
-In fact, it seems that, when a formula is present, the whole text is not being converted to markdown~~ -> This has now been fixed by forking python-pptx and adding initial support for formula parsing.

 # PPTX2MD